An early welcome for 2021 at Jurong Lake Gardens’ A Better Tomorrow Festival of Lights.

 Seems, though, Singaporeans’ fondness for illuminations triumphed.
 A Better Tomorrow Festival of Lights takes place at Jurong Lake Gardens, an unusual location for such events but perhaps it’s part of the drive to promote local tourism.
 And to end a sour year on a better note.

-With over ten lantern dioramas and various other festive lights, this is hands-down the most elaborate light-up event at one spot this year, beating even the ones at Gardens by the Bay.
+With over ten lantern dioramas and various other festive lights, this is hands-down the most elaborate 2020 light-up event at one spot too, beating even the ones at Gardens by the Bay.

-Yeah.
-I have to say, I had a lovely time visiting in the early evening.
-The oriental sets were also, to me, a great prelude for what comes next on our festive calendar.
+I had a lovely time visiting in the early evening yesterday.
+The oriental sets were, to me, also a great prelude for what comes next on our festive calendar.
 That, of course, being Chinese New Year.

 It’s quite a walk too to the lanterns.
 Fortunately, the route is straightforward and (still) adorned by Christmas motifs.